sknop/bootcamp-rails/README.md

   - ActiveMQSource for the train movement updates
 - Create a KSQL cluster

+### Git LFS

+In order to clone this repository, you will need to have Git LFS (large file support) installed on your platform.

+The easiest way to check if you have Git LFS available is to run

+    git lfs

+If git knows this command, everything is set up correctly.

+We need Git LFS because the JAR files included in this project exceed the GitHub limit of 100 MB.
+Without Git LFS, the files in the lib directory will be replaced with small text files that contain information about the JAR file, not the JAR files themselves.

 ### Preparation

 Add a `terraform.tfvars` file with target locations and credentials.